 When you are first setting up your store on any platform, it can be frustrating to figure out exactly where everything is.
 Plenty of platforms & CMS’s have their own lingo and unique layout (like WordPress’ Dashboard).

 Volusion isn’t an exception to this, but they do have a bias towards an intuitive interface, thoughtful navigation and easy setup.
-The backend design is a little 2009ish, but the actual user interface is solid and easy enough for beginners to use.
+The backend design has been recently updated.
+The actual user interface is solid and easy enough for beginners to use, but with enough options for mid to large size ecommerce operations.

 Volusion is an ASP-based platform.
 That is development jargon for what programming framework the software is built on.
 And normally I wouldn’t call that out except for the fact that anyone who has worked in SEO for a while knows that ASP usually produces websites extremely unfriendly for SEO.